Deadwater.ai

 Page-first systems also confuse access with understanding.
 Search makes content visible, but visibility is not comprehension.
 Agents need context that is structured and queryable, not just retrievable.

-A Content OS reduces knowledge to primitives an agent can reason over.
+A Context OS reduces knowledge to primitives an agent can reason over.
 It is not just Markdown.
 It is Markdown with an explicit structure, connected to a taxonomy, and organized as a graph.

 Core primitives look like this: